 Set After-School Rules for Kids Who Stay Home Alone

 If you plan to let your children come home after school before you get back from work, you should set a few ground rules.
 Here are a few questions to help you decide what you’re comfortable with:

-Use a Security System for Peace of Mind
+Use a Security System and Download the Neighbors App for Peace of Mind

 Even if you’re not physically home when your children return from a long day at school, you can feel like you are with a Ring Video Doorbell.
 You can get a notification when your kids walk past and use Live View to say hi or ask about their day with Two-Way Talk.